atomjump/loop-server/README.md

 **logoutPort**: Depreciated ver 0.6.3.
 Port which a logout is supported on.
 Default 1444.
 Use in an ssh situation, whereby this is a non-ssh port.
 Ver >= 0.5.5, ver <= 0.6.2

 **adminMachineUser**: once your server has been set up, and you have saved your first user (yourself typically), find this user in the interface
 Advanced settings, and write this into the config.
-This is the default location for private messages if there is no other owner of a group.
+This user is allowed to set forum passwords and limit the subscribers for a particular forum.

 **analytics** **use**: Can be 'none' or 'piwik'.
 None switches off analytics, while 'piwik' enables them.